-Additional information is provided in the section entitled, COMPLICATIONS.
+Additional information is provided in the section entitled, COMPUCATIONS.

-- Breast implants are not lifetime devices, and breast implantation is likely not a one-time surgery.
-You will likely need additional unplanned surgeries on your breasts because of complications or unacceptable cosmetic outcomes.
+- You should be aware that there are many factors that will affect the outcome and timing of your reconstruction with breast implants, such as the stage of your disease, the type and extent of cancer removal surgery you have had, the amount of skin and soft tissue available for the reconstruction, and additional treatments such as chemotherapy and radiation, which you may require. - Breast implants are not lifetime devices, and breast implantation is likely not a one-time surgery.
+You will likely need additional unplanned surgeries on your reconstructed and/or contralateral augmented breasts because of complications or unacceptable cosmetic outcomes.
 These additional surgeries can include implant removal with or without replacement, or they can include other surgical procedures.
-When you have your implants replaced (revisionaugmentation), your risk of future complications increases compared to first time (primary) augmentation surgery, so you should also review the complication rates for revision-augmentation patients to see what future risk rates you may experience. - Many of the changes to your breast following implantation are irreversible (cannot be undone).
-If you later choose to have your implant(s) removed and not replaced, you may experience unacceptable dimpling, puckering, wrinkling, or other cosmetic changes of the breast, which can be permanent. - Breast implants may affect your ability to breastfeed, either by reducing or eliminating milk production.
-Also, breast implants will not prevent your breast from sagging after pregnancy.
+When you have your implants replaced (revision-reconstruction), your risk of future complications increases compared to first time (primary) reconstruction surgery, so you should also review the complication rates for revision-reconstruction patients to see what future risk rates you may experience.

-Rupture of a silicone gel-filled breast implant is most often without symptoms (silent).
+- Many of the changes to your breast following implantation are irreversible (cannot be undone).
+If you later choose to have your implant(s) removed and not replaced, you may experience unacceptable dimpling, puckering, wrinkling, or other cosmetic changes of the breast, which can be permanent. - If you undergo a mastectomy, removal of the breast tissue eliminates the ability to breastfeed with the removed breast.
+In addition, contralateral breast augmentation may affect your ability to breastfeed, either by reducing or eliminating milk production. - Rupture of a silicone gel-filled breast implant is most often without symptoms (silent).
 This means that most of the time neither you nor your surgeon will know that your implants have a rupture.
 In fact, the ability of a physical examination by a plastic surgeon who is familiar with breast implants to detect silicone breast implant rupture is 30% compared to 89% for MRI.

-Due to the greater cohesivity of the TruForm[®] 3 implants, it may be more difficult to identify an implant rupture by clinical exam for these implants.
+Due to the greater cohesivity of the TruForm® 3 implants, it may be more difficult to identify an implant rupture by clinical exam for these implants.